 (12) If a policy or certificate contains a conversion privilege, it shall comply, in substance, with the following: The caption of the provision shall be “Conversion Privilege” or words of similar import.
 The provision shall indicate the persons eligible for conversion, the circumstances applicable to the conversion privilege, including any limitations on the conversion, and the person by whom the conversion privilege may be exercised.
 The provision shall specify the benefits to be provided on conversion or may state that the converted coverage will be as provided on a policy form then being used by the insurer for that purpose.

-(13) (a) Outlines of coverage delivered in connection with policies defined in this regulation as hospital confinement indemnity (Section 7E), specified disease (Section 7J), or limited benefit health coverages (Section 7L) to persons eligible for Medicare by reason of age shall contain, in addition to the requirements of Subsections F and J, the following language, which shall be printed on or attached to the first page of the outline of coverage:
+(13) (a) Outlines of coverage delivered in connection with policies defined in this regulation as hospital indemnity or other fixed indemnity (Section 8B), specified disease (Section 8E), or limited benefit health coverages (Section 8G) to persons eligible for Medicare by reason of age shall contain, in addition to the requirements of Subsections D and F, the following language, which shall be printed on or attached to the first page of the outline of coverage:

 This IS NOT A MEDICARE SUPPLEMENT policy.
 If you are eligible for Medicare, review the Guide to Health Insurance for People With Medicare available from the company.